MingYueRuYa/platypus/README.md

 - [ ] 2、Optimize the keyboard filtering algorithm

-- [ ] 3、Sometimes can't get mintty window
+- [x] 3、Sometimes can't get mintty window

 - [ ] 4、IPC stability needs to be strengthened

 - [ ] 5、The tab window needs refactoring

+- [ ] 6、Put the wrong message in the message queue for processing

 If you are interested and have ideas, I hope you can join us.